Academic Policies

 Petitions

 The Faculty Committee on Undergraduate Academic Standards will consider petitions from students to waive requirements or modify policies and regulations of the College.
 Students should be aware that only very exceptional cases, supported by valid and documented reasons, will be considered.
 After deliberation, the committee's decisions on such matters are final.
-Petitions are filed through the Office of the Associate Dean for Students, 726 Broadway, 7th floor; 212-998-8140; http://cas.nyu.edu/academic-standards.
+Petitions are filed through the Office of the Associate Dean for Students, 25 West 4th Street, 6th floor; 212-998-8140; http://cas.nyu.edu/academic-standards.

-The Committee on Undergraduate Academic Standards may summon students with unsatisfactory records to discuss their problems and to determine whether and under what conditions they may continue in the College.
+The Committee on Undergraduate Academic Standards may summon students with unsatisfactory records and failure to make academic progress to degree completion to discuss their problems and to determine whether and under what conditions they may continue in the College.
 In special circumstances, the committee may recommend to the dean that students may be granted or placed on leave for a period not to exceed two semesters.

 Academic Dismissal

-Students who are dismissed from the College for poor academic performance will be informed via e-mail.
+Students will receive formal notifications related to changes in their Academic Standing via email from the Associate Dean for Student Success.
+Students who are dismissed from the College for poor academic performance will be informed via email.
 Students who have paid tuition for the next term at the time of dismissal will receive a full refund of tuition and fees.

 Academic Program